kaby76/AntlrVSIX/doc/refactoring.md

 split parser and lexer grammars.
 Arguments to the Antlr tool are applied to the resulting grammars.

+Notes:
-Note, in splitting grammars, an option is inserted into the parser grammar for tokenVocab.
-When combining, the tokenVocab is removed.
+* When splitting grammars, "option { tokenVocab=....; |" is inserted into the parser.
+When combining grammars, the tokenVocab option is removed.
-If there are no other options in the options spec, then it is removed.
+If there are no other options in the options spec, then the entire option is removed.
+* When splitting or combining, the generated Antlr listeners and visitors are renamed.
+The refactoring does not currently replace those references.
+* When splitting, string literals that do not have a lexer symbol declaration for folding will be left alone.
+You cannot use a string literal without a lexer symbol declaration in a split grammar, but you can for a combined grammar.

 _Before_